 - Funding activities outside of the project objectives and scope.

-- Funding activities outside of the project objectives, or that are contrary to the values and objectives of the Royal Academy of Engineering or AT2030.
+- Funding activities contrary to the values of the Royal Academy of Engineering.

 - Loans, further grants or revolving funds.

-- Indirect costs or overheads related to staff costs.
+- The funding cannot cover any indirect costs or overheads related to staff costs.